gruber-sciencelab/nTerminalExon/README.md

 ## Creation of design file

 In order to start the analysis, some basic technical and biological information has to be provided.
-In pursuit of this, a tsv file has to be submited.
+In pursuit of this, a tsv file has to be submitted.

+* Avoid using special characters such as period (.), pipe (|), and whitespace in the IDs of samples and in the condition columns.
+* When filling the table, remember to input the paths for the forward reads in the "fq1" column and for the reverse reads in the "fq2" column.
+This rule applies even for single-end sequencing data.
+If the reads exclusively originate from the reverse strand, please leave the "fq1" field empty.
+* "adapter1" pertains to reads found in the "fq1" column, while "adapter2" pertains to reads found in the "fq2" column.
+* In the "library" column, you have the option to specify either "stranded" or "unstranded".

 4. Create config file
 conda activate nTE